google/flax/docs_nnx/guides/randomness.md

 +++

 So far, we have looked at passing random state directly to each Module when it gets called.
 But there's another way to handle call-time randomness in flax: we can bundle the random state into the Module itself.
+This makes the random state is just another type of state: there's nothing special about it when it comes to Flax NNX transforms, which means that you'll be able to use the Flax NNX state handling APIs of each transform to get the results you want.

-This requires passing the `rngs` keyward argument when initializing the module rather than when calling it.
+Using implicit random state requires passing the `rngs` keyward argument when initializing the module rather than when calling it.
 For example, here is how we might construct the simple `Module` we defined earlier using an implicit style.

 ```{code-cell} ipython3
 class Model(nnx.Module):